 For this roasted carrot and squash soup I like using acorn squash and carrots because they have a delicate flavor and are not too sweet.
 This is one of our favorite acorn squash recipes and such a great way to use this squash when it is in season.

 Although I prefer acorn squash to all others, you can certainly substitute butternut squash if that is what you have on hand.
-Another thing I love about this soup is it uses carrots that we always have lots of them in our fridge in the Fall.
+Another thing I love about this soup is it uses carrots that we always have lots in our fridge in the Fall.

-I love making this soup and lots of carrot cake to use up our supply of carrots.
+Carrots and acorn squash go so well together!
 To me, this soup is a complete win in the Fall because it tastes so delicious and it makes use of veggies I have in the house.

 Ingredients needed